yereverluvinunclebert/DockSettings-for-Steamydock/README.md

 Dependencies:

-Requires the SteamyDock program to be installed.
+o A windows-alike o/s such as Windows XP, 7-11 or ReactOS.

-The program runs without any additional Microsoft plugins.
+o Microsoft VB6 IDE installed with its runtime components.
+The program runs without any additional Microsoft OCX components, just the basic controls that ship with VB6.

+o Requires the SteamyDock program source code to be downloaded and available in an adjacent folder as some of the BAS modules are common and shared.

+Example folder structure:

+	E:\VB6\steamydock
+	E:\VB6\docksettings
+	E:\VB6\rocketdock

-Krools replacement for the Microsoft Windows Common Controls found in mscomctl.ocx (treeview, slider) are replicated by the addition of one dedicated OCX file that is shipped with this package.
+o Krools replacement for the Microsoft Windows Common Controls found in mscomctl.ocx (treeview, slider) are replicated by the addition of one dedicated OCX file that is shipped with this package.

-  CCRSlider.ocx
+o  CCRSlider.ocx

 This OCX will reside in the program folder.
 The program reference to this OCX is contained within the supplied resource file Panzer Earth Gauge.RES.
 It is compiled into the binary.

-In the VB6 IDE - project - references - browse - select the OLEEXP.tlb
+o In the VB6 IDE - project - references - browse - select the OLEEXP.tlb

 Project References:
 VisualBasic for Applications